 |5 months ||2 months ||43||65||1.1||Outpatient clinic|

 A case of drug induced liver injury in a woman in a weight loss program using multiple Herbalife products.
 No other possible cause of liver injury was identified.
 The agent responsible in the numerous dietary supplements that she was taking could not be identified.
-The injury was distinctly hepatocellular and viral-hepatitis like.
+The injury was distinctly hepatocellular and viral-hepatitis like and resembled the typical injury associated with green tea.
 She worsened for the first week after stopping the nutritional supplements but improved thereafter, and all tests were normal or near normal two months later.

 Clinical cases of drug-induced liver injury that have been submitted to LiverTox ("Submit a Case Report") are available for review.
 Most of these reference cases are from

 the Drug-Induced Liver Injury Network, but others are from users of LiverTox who have submitted data from an actual clinical case.
 All cases have been reviewed and cleared of personal identifiers and a brief comment added by the LiverTox editors.
 Click on the following link to view the submitted case reports that have been made publically available.

 Submitted Cases on Herbalife